How can I detect a scam call or SMS?

 How can I protect myself from scam calls?

 If something doesn’t look or sound right, or if something is too good to be true, it usually is.
 To help safeguard yourself, you should:

-- Block any callers on your phone that you suspect to be a scam call
+- Block any numbers on your phone that you suspect to be a scam call or SMS

 - If you don’t know the number, let the call go through to voicemail in the first instance.
 Then check if the number is from a credible source by searching for the organisation’s official number online before returning the call

 - Be careful where you share any personal information in an online setting such as social media

 - Avoid clicking on any unknown links in text messages